Arjunsinghsikarwar/E-commerce_JwtTokenBASED/README.md

-# E-commerce_JwtTokenBASED # E-commerce_JwtTokenBASED

-E-Commerce Website (JWT Token Based)
+E-Commerce JWT Token Based

 This is a simple E-commerce project built using Spring Boot, Spring Security, JWT, and React.
-It shows how login, registration, and secure API access work using JWT tokens.
+It demonstrates how login, registration, and secure API access work using JWT tokens.

-Tech Stack
+# Tech Stack

 Backend: Spring Boot, Spring Security, JWT, Hibernate, MySQL
 Frontend: React, Axios, HTML, CSS, TailwindCSS

-Features
+# Features

-User can register and log in.
+1.Users can register and log in.

-A JWT token is generated after successful login.
+2.A JWT token is generated after successful login.

-Only users with a valid token can access secure API endpoints.
+3.Only users with a valid token can access secure API endpoints.

-Unauthorized users cannot access secure pages.
+4.Unauthorized users cannot access secure pages.

-Frontend and backend are connected using REST APIs.
+5.Frontend and backend are connected using REST APIs.

+####### I created custom product data for demonstration purposes, showing how secure APIs work with JWT.

-How It Works
+# How It Works

-User registers → data saved in database.
+1. User Registration: Data is saved in the database.

-User logs in → Spring Security checks credentials.
+2 User Login: Spring Security verifies credentials.

-On success → JWT token is generated.
+3 JWT Generation: On successful login, a token is generated.

-React stores the token in localStorage and sends it with API requests.
+4 Frontend Handling: React stores the token in localStorage and sends it with API requests.

-Backend verifies the token and allows access to secure routes.
+5 Backend Verification: The backend validates the token and allows access to protected routes.

-In Simple :
+In simple terms:

-This project helps understand how JWT authentication works between a Spring Boot backend and a React frontend in a simple way.
+This project demonstrates JWT-based authentication between a Spring Boot backend and a React frontend.
+It shows how secure APIs work, how tokens are used to verify users, and how only authorized users can access certain data.

-### Both Frontend and backend run on the default port.
+How to Run

+Backend:

+Configure application.properties with your Postgresql database.

+Run the Spring Boot application (default port 5173).

+Frontend:

+Navigate to the React project folder.

+Run npm install to install dependencies.

+Run npm start (default port 5173).

+Open the frontend in your browser and try registering, logging in, and accessing secure routes.